2000 Pacific typhoon season: Season summary

 The season began with Typhoon Damrey on May 4, marking the first tropical depression, tropical storm, typhoon, and super typhoon of the season.
 The storm later dissipated after eight days.
 Five days later, Tropical Storm Longwang formed, drifting across the Philippines, dissipating after three days.
 Three tropical depressions formed across the rest of May and the first part of July.
 Typhoon Kirogi later formed on July 2, affecting eastern Japan, then dissipating after six days.
 The next day, Typhoon Kai-tak later formed, affecting Taiwan, then dissipating after seven days.

 Three tropical depressions, two tropical storms (Tembin, Chanchu), and one severe Tropical Storm (Bolaven) formed on the rest of July, then Typhoon Jelawat formed in August as a strong typhoon.
-Two tropical depressions formed, then Typhoon Ewiniar formed and disspated.
+Two tropical depressions formed, then Typhoon Ewiniar formed and dissipated.
 Three tropical depressions formed, then Typhoon Bilis formed as a super typhoon, then a tropical depression formed.
 A tropical depression, a tropical storm (Bopha), and a typhoon (Wukong) formed on the first week of September, then on the second week, a tropical depression and a severe tropical storm (Sonamu) formed.
 Then on the third week Typhoon Shanshan formed, and for the fourth week, two tropical depressions formed.

 In October, three tropical depressions formed, then Typhoon Yagi formed.
 Typhoon Xangsane also formed, then dissipated at the end of October.
 In November, a severe tropical storm (Bebinca) and a tropical depression formed.
 In December, Tropical Storm Rumbia formed, then three tropical depressions, then Typhoon Soulik.